 3. Help them get exercise and practice therapy exercises

 Getting more exercise and therapy helps with recovery.
-Of course, the priorities are to keep your older adult safe from additional injury and not overdo it.
+Of course, the priority is to keep your older adult safe from further injury and not overdo it.

 If possible, go to your older adult’s physical, occupational, or speech therapy sessions.
 Watch and take notes on what the therapist asks them to work on.
 Ask the therapist if there are exercises you can help them do outside of the sessions.